gimelbrantlab/ASEReadCounter_star/README.md

 ## Citations

-Please cite our paper _"Unexpected variability of allelic imbalance estimates from RNA sequencing", Mendelevich A.*, Vinogradova S.*, Gupta S., Mironov A., Sunyaev S., Gimelbrant A._, if you used our pipeline in your work.
+Please cite _"Unexpected variability of allelic imbalance estimates from RNA sequencing", Mendelevich A.*, Vinogradova S.*, Gupta S., Mironov A., Sunyaev S., Gimelbrant A._, if you used our pipeline in your work.

 ## Reporting bugs